The Most Disturbing Movies Ever Made That Will Spoil You

 Overall, “What the bleep do we know” is a must-see documentary for anyone interested in the nature of reality and the relationship between science and spirituality.
 It’s a film that will make you think, feel, and question everything you thought you knew about the world.
 If you haven’t seen it yet, you’re missing out on one of the best documentary movies ever made.

-Best 25 Movies of All Time That You Should Watch Immediately
+11 Best Movies of All Time That You Should Watch Immediately

 1. Inception

-Description: Prepare to embark on a mind-bending journey as “Inception,” the visionary masterpiece directed and written by Christopher Nolan, takes you on a thrilling adventure through the realms of dreams, secrets, and the human psyche.
+Prepare to embark on a mind-bending journey as “Inception,” the visionary masterpiece directed and written by Christopher Nolan, takes you on a thrilling adventure through the realms of dreams, secrets, and the human psyche.

 At the heart of the story is Dom Cobb (Leonardo DiCaprio), a brooding and exceptional “extractor” whose expertise lies in infiltrating dreams using revolutionary technology.
 His unique skills catch the attention of wealthy businessman Mr. Saito (Ken Watanabe), who presents Cobb with an extraordinary challenge: instead of stealing information, he must plant an idea deep within the mind of a CEO, a process known as inception.